-The 2024 Mission calls were published in April 2024 as an update to the 2023-24, now 2023-25, Horizon Europe Work Programme, and mainly opened for submission in April 2024.
-The majority of the 2024 calls for proposals have deadlines in September and October, while some calls on the Mission for Climate Neutral and Smart Cities will close in January 2025.
+The 2025 Mission calls have been published in May 2025.
+The majority of the 2025 calls for proposals have deadlines in September, while some calls on the Mission for Climate Neutral and Smart Cities will close in January 2026.
+The EU Missions' Cross-cutting activities will open in December 2025 and close in March 2026.